Nahidzeinali-web/MLOPs-Projects/README.md

 ---

-## 🗭 My Learning Journey
+## 🧭 My Learning Journey

 This portfolio reflects my evolving journey in mastering MLOps, DevOps, and scalable AI systems.
-Each project demonstrates practical application of industry tools and represents a step forward in my understanding of building robust, reproducible ML workflows.
+Each project demonstrates practical application of industry tools, and represents a step forward in my understanding of building robust, reproducible ML workflows.

 I will continue to update this space with new projects, insights, and tools as I advance.
 Feel free to **explore**, **fork**, or **contribute**!